Want to learn new ways to make extra money?

 If you’ve shown you are a responsible and productive employee by planning your workday for success and wasting as little time as possible at work, then it is perfectly reasonable to set boundaries and expect others to respect them.

-That’s often easier said than done given the hyperconnectivity of the world we live in today.
+Unplugging is often easier said than done given the hyperconnectivity of society today.

 It’s tempting to check every notification as it pops up because of the dopamine release it provides.
 The effect is similar to ADHD.
 Overstimulation and constant connectivity make it difficult to sustain attention on one task at a time, causing our brains to become more reactive to external stimuli.

 If you’ve done a good job managing other people’s expectations, then you should be totally free to cut the cord when you’re away from work.
 The world won’t fall off its axis if Susan doesn’t get that spreadsheet from you until Monday morning.

 Asking for time off can be difficult, especially if you work in a company culture that rewards long weekends and extra time spent at the office.
 If you’re struggling to see why work life balance is so important, maybe you need to step away for a little while.